vegetariancoder/wordsToSpeak/differences/SlowlyChangingDimensions.md

 5. Type - 4 : Combination of type-1 and type-2
 6. Type - 6 : Hybrid Type.

-<span style="color:Red">Note: In the real world only Type-1,2 and 3 are used </span>.
+    Note: In the real world only Type-1,2 and 3 are used

 #### 📚 Slowly Changing Dimension Type-0 📚